OpenSourceBrain/Documentation/source/OSBv2/Guided_tour.md

 Workspace creation dialogue
 ```

-After it is created, you will get an option to GO TO WORKSPACE.
+After it is created, you will get an option to **GO TO WORKSPACE**.
 Go here and you get a view of the workspace with a number of options in the top right corner on how to proceed.

 ```{figure} ../images/GT3.png
 :alt: Guided tour...